Router

 - router.num_processors = <int> (Default: GOMAXPROCS)

-Number of goroutines started for SCION packets processing.
 These goroutines make the routing decision for the SCION packets by inspecting, validating and updating the path information in the packet header.
 Packets are processed asynchronously from the corresponding read/write operations on the individual interface sockets.

 GOMAXPROCS